sekobey/covid19_tester/README.md

 I used the most seen symptomps to create the questions in the app.
 Also, I applied a doctor to refine the questions.

+Thanks to Merve Kilinc Yildirim for her valuable contributions.

 ## Tech Stack

 - Google Flutter